McDegens-DAO/mcburn-js/README.md

 **ALT Rent**

 Since the ALT requires rent you have to save the *Helper ALT* address so that you can deactivate it and close it to recover funds.
 Please note that only the ALT creator can perform these actions and reclaim funds.

+# Solana Program

+**Program Id:** GwR3T5wAAWRCCNyjCs2g9aUM7qAtwNBsn2Z515oGTi7i

+You can find the open source **mcburn** Rust repo here: [mcburn](https://github.com/honeygrahams2/mcburn)

+Our program is deployed on Solana mainnet and all are welcome to use it.